 In each halving period, there is usually one or more such runs that seem to be the most difficult to time and are what you might call the FUD Wave (FW).
 These runs are the ones responsible for the immediate reset of the current halving period’s bottom, wiping out any chances of the previous halving period’s bottom being seen ever again.
 In doing so it does break the previous record for the top price of Bitcoin in general.

-Some investors have come to the conclusion that, the last bear run in any given halving period is likely to be their last chance at getting in on the action at a very attractive price level, before the coming bull runs of the next halving period.
+Some investors have concluded that the last bear run in any given halving period is likely to be their last chance at getting in on the action at a very attractive price level, before the coming bull runs of the next halving period.

 As you might have already known, H3 is nearly upon us, and as such, it means the current price point would probably continue to be the most decent to get in on Bitcoin.
 One could say that this remains true for the prices in general at the end of each bear market in a halving period because that would likely be the last time you see that period’s bottom.